 Prednisone (steroid tablets)

-Prednisone is a tablet form of steroid that works very well to reduce inflammation in your airways.
+Prednisone is a tablet form of steroid that works very well to reduce inflammation (swelling) in your airways.
 If your asthma symptoms become severe or you have an asthma attack, your GP or asthma nurse may give you a short course of prednisone tablets for 3 to 6 days to help your asthma settle.

 Short courses of prednisone are safe and have no lasting side effects.
 If you need prednisone more than 2 times a year then your asthma is not well controlled and you need to review your self-management plan with your doctor.

 If your asthma is more difficult to control, you may need to take prednisone long term but this would be under the care of a specialist.

 Long-term treatment with steroid tablets is only needed in a small number of people with asthma.

 Good asthma care will reduce the need for steroid tablets.